a0x8o/grass/doc/infrastructure.md

 >>>>>>> 8422103f4c (wxpyimgview: explicit conversion to int (#2704))
 >>>>>>> 8f5c741ca6 (wxpyimgview: explicit conversion to int (#2704))
 * OLD, UNUSED: at FBK-irst (<http://grass.fbk.eu/mailman/admin/>):
-   grass-commit-addons  Mailing list to distribute GRASS Addons-SVN commits grass-gui            GRASSGUI mailing list grass-qa             GRASS Quality Assessment and monitoring list grass-windows        winGRASS * Using GRASS on MS-Windows systems mailing list
+  * grass-commit-addons  Mailing list to distribute GRASS Addons-SVN commits
+  * grass-gui            GRASSGUI mailing list
+  * grass-qa             GRASS Quality Assessment and monitoring list
+  * grass-windows        winGRASS * Using GRASS on MS-Windows systems mailing list

 Notes:

 * grass-announce:
   * moderated by M. Neteler
   * has monthly password reminder disabled to avoid leakage into publicly archived lists
 * grass-commit is receiving posts from the GRASS SVN at osgeo.org.
 Not open for other postings, they will be trashed automatically
 * grass-web is an open list (posting without subscription possible) with (Google) spam filter
   * moderated by M. Neteler to avoid spam
+<<<<<<< HEAD
 * OLD, UNUSED: grass-qa is receiving posts from the GRASS Quality Control System at Ecole Polytechnique de Montreal, Canada.
 Not open for other postings.
 >>>>>>> 6f30700108 (wxpyimgview: explicit conversion to int (#2704))
 >>>>>>> 993f78c5dc (wxpyimgview: explicit conversion to int (#2704))